-Passive mixed content error
+1. Passive mixed content error

 Mixed content error is said to be passive when the HTTP content of the site is restricted and cannot react with the rest of the page.
 (Images and videos)

-For instance, an attacker can have access to only the videos or image content on the site but is restricted and can’t have access to alter any change to the rest of the page.
+Like, an attacker can have access to only the videos or image content on the site but is restricted and can’t have access to alter any change to the rest of the page.

 Oftentimes, the passive mixed content error is not considered a threat to a site, but in actual fact, it is.

 An attacker can decide to replace the image or video content on your site with nudes and indecent content, or with ads that redirect users to a different site.